Subtitle: What if Kal-El was raised by the Dursleys?

 Rumple: That’s the one.
 Try it and quick, you’re turning green with envy.
 Literally.

-Main Street Storybrooke is set for the duel but Regina is missing.
-Charming tries to send the townspeople away to safety but he’s too late; Zelena and her pet Rumple arrive and get set to extract revenge on the lot of them if Regina doesn’t show up.
+Everything is set for the duel but Regina is missing.
+Charming tries to send the townspeople away to safety but he’s too late; Zelena and her pet Rumple arrive and get set to exact revenge on the lot of them if Regina doesn’t show up.
 Emma throws her own hat into the ring but Zelena knocks her to the ground easily.
 To her credit she pops back up ready to try again but Regina’s arrived.

 Anyway, she stabs Regina in the neck and “Regina” turns into Rumplestiltskin who explains this was a test and Zelena failed.
 Not because she tried to kill her sister but because she tried to kill her sister in Rumple’s name.
 Rumple’s big plan requires the curse-caster to sacrifice the thing she loves the most and he is convinced the thing Zelena loves the most is him, so that wouldn’t work.